fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Option to equip gear from heroes page

 ## Troubleshooting

+### Automatic importer
+* If it takes longer than 30 seconds and no error shows up.
+  * Make sure the requirements are installed (Python and Npcap for Windows, Python and Wireshark for Mac), or try reinstalling them.
+  * Restart your computer
+  * Open the dev tools to check the errors
+  * I'm not sure of all the error cases yet, contact me so I can help and add the solution here

+* Shows an error
+  * Try it again a couple times, it does fail occasionally

+### Optimizer

 - If the optimizer doesn't work or doesn't load correctly:
   - Try restarting your computer, and reopen the app (there might be a child process still kicking around)